zamfi/cca-programming-electronics-fall-2015/hw/week3.md

 **This homework has two parts:** programming practice due **Sunday**, and a required tutorial to be completed **before Tuesday night**.

-1. Programming practice:
+1. Programming practice.
+Create a new [GitHub repository](../github-guide.md#to-create-a-new-repository) and send me the link.
+Each assignment below should be in its own plain text file with the file extension **.pde**.

-  - Pick two additional sketches from [last week's list of 15](week2.md) and create them in Processing.
+  - **Assignment**: Pick two additional sketches from [last week's list of 15](week2.md) and create them in Processing.
+Put each in a separate file.

+  - **Assignment**: Pick one sketch you wrote for homework 2 and improve it in some way: cleaner code, less redundancy, etc.

   - **Assignment**: Beginning with the Ball class code below, modify it in the following ways.
-Put your final code containing all the changes you've made into a new [GitHub repository](../github-guide.md#to-create-a-new-repository) and send me the link.
+Put your final code containing all the changes you've made into your respository.
+You don't need to have a separate file for each of the items below; one file with your final code is enough.

     1. Modify the `Ball` constructor so that new Ball objects have a random velocity: `vx` and `vy`.